 Example of a successful blogger is ‘Rookie Moms’.
 This blog focuses on activities and products for babies, preschoolers, and toddlers.
 As the name suggests, the site is aimed at new moms who don’t have much knowledge and experience with parenthood.
 The blog earns money by advertising different kinds of baby gear such as strollers, car seats, carriers, and other baby products

-How to Become an Influencer in 9 Easy Steps
+How to Become an Influencer in 2024

 In almost every industry, influencers are rising at a fast pace and businesses are using their reach to amplify their brand value.

-If you’re looking for a step by step guide to become an influencer in your industry, here’s one that includes everything you need to know.
+If you’re looking for a step-by-step guide to become an influencer in your industry, here’s one that includes everything you need to know.

 1. Pick a niche